ordercloud-api/ordercloud-dotnet-sdk/README.md

 2. What makes it different from `User` is how it gets serialized to JSON when the the API call is made.
 Instead of serializing _all_ properties, it only serializes those that are _explicitly set_.
 (In this example, `{"Active":true}` is all that's sent in the request body.)
 This behavior is important to understand - once you set a property, you cannot "remove" it, even by setting it to `null`.

-### Builder and Expressions for Complex Queries
+### Query DSL

 Most OrderCloud.io endpoints that return a list allow a set of optional parameters for searching, sorting, filtering, and paging.
 Like any optional parameters, these can be specified via option method arguments in the SDK.
-But an alternative pattern with a fluent query builder and strongly-typed expression support is also provided for list endpoints:
+But an alternative pattern with a fluent query builder syntax and strongly-typed expression support is also provided for list endpoints:

 ```c#
 await Client.Me.ListProductsAsync(opts => opts